Alexander Soddy: Artistic career

-Since the beginning of the 2016–17 season, Soddy has been General Music Director at the Nationaltheater Mannheim and has conducted the premieres of Giuseppe Verdi's Aida, Schumann's Genoveva, Beethoven's Fidelio and Mozart's Don Giovanni as well as numerous revivals, including Hansel and Gretel, Madama Butterfly, Elektra, Der Rosenkavalier, Tannhäuser, Lohengrin and Parsifal.
-Under his direction, a large-scale Bruckner cycle will be performed.
+Since the beginning of the 2016–17 season, Soddy has been General Music Director at the Mannheim National Theatre and has conducted the premieres of Giuseppe Verdi's Aida, Schumann's Genoveva, Beethoven's Fidelio and Mozart's Don Giovanni as well as numerous revivals, including Hansel and Gretel, Madama Butterfly, Elektra, Der Rosenkavalier, Tannhäuser, Lohengrin and Parsifal.
+Under his direction, a large-scale Bruckner cycle was performed from 2017 to 2023.
 He also champions works rarely heard in Germany such as Benjamin Britten's War Requiem and the premiere of symphonic commissions.
 In the 2018–19 season, Soddy conducted the new productions of Die Meistersinger von Nürnberg (directed by Nigel Lowery) and Pelléas et Mélisande (directed by Barrie Kosky) at the Nationaltheater Mannheim.
-He has also conducted at the Bayerische Staatsoper and Staatsoper Unter den Linden; in addition to the Academy Concerts in Mannheim, concert engagements have taken him to Germany and the US.
+In addition to the Academy Concerts in Mannheim, concert engagements have taken him to Germany and the US.

 Private life

-Soddy lives in Mannheim with his wife, the soprano Trine Wilsberg Lund, and two daughters.
+Soddy lives in Mannheim with his wife, soprano Trine Wilsberg Lund, and two daughters.
 His parents and two siblings live in Oxfordshire and London, England.
-Soddy is related to Frederick Soddy, Nobel Prize winner for Chemistry in 1921.
+Soddy is related to Frederick Soddy, winner of the Nobel Prize in Chemistry in 1921.